 Mop brush: large & floppy for lots of water

-MY favorite palettes are Corelle plates (from Wal-mart) but other things work too: Large white ceramic tiles from the hardware store, ceramic plate, enamel tray...
-I sometimes use plastic palettes but it's always a good idea to have a larger mixing area.
+MY favorite palettes are Corelle plates (from Walmart) but other things work too: Large white ceramic tiles from the hardware store, ceramic plate ( found a great square one at the dollar store), enamel tray...
+I sometimes use plastic palettes but it's better to have a larger mixing area.
 Caution as some pigments can stain surfaces.
 Whatever you use, make sure it does not absorb water.
 Often the lid of a watercolor set is used as an extra palette.

-We could have a whole class on paper, but try to buy "Watercolor paper" of no less than 140lbs.
+You need to buy "Watercolor paper" of no less than 140lbs.
 The heavier the better, but also the more expensive.
 140lb should be just fine for our purposes.
+Especially when we are practicing technique and color mixing. you can find this at any art/craft supply store.

 My favorite erasers are white, vinyl/plastic erasers and kneaded erasers.
 You can find packs of art erasers at any craft or art supply store.
 (PLEASE never use "Pink Erasers" on your artwork.)
 Any pencil will work!

 You need a smooth, strong, rigid surface to tape your paper to as you work.
-A simple drawing board will work for now, but ideally a smooth thick piece of plywood is better.
-Some of the heavy papers can actually warp a thinner board.
+A simple drawing board will work for now, but ideally a smooth thick piece of smooth wood is better.
+Some of the heavier papers can actually warp a thinner board.

 Small Spray Bottle